sensebox/books-v2/en/blocks/sensebox_output.md

         </div>
         <div class="col-md">
             <h4>Measurement interval</h4>
-            Transmitten values each second to the openSeneMap is not sufficient.
+            Transmitting values each second to the openSeneMap is not sufficient.
 With this Block you can setup a interval timer.
 Everything which should be done after the interval timer need to be placed within this Block loop.
         </div>
     </div>
 </div>